mendersoftware/mender-docs/05.System-updates-Yocto-Project/04.Image-customization/01.Features/docs.md

   `mender-bios` is disabled, then it is assumed that the booting process uses the UEFI standard.

+* `mender-growfs-data` - Enable dynamic resizing of the data filesystem through systemd-growfs

 * `mender-grub` - Enables integration with the GRUB bootloader.

 * `mender-image` - Enables a build that uses the Mender defined partition